Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 87:
 - By aGold.

+cube 88:
+- By AngelozDD.
+- Collab with JustHyperCL.

 cube 89:
 - By JustHyperCL.
 - Part of the "Eye catcher" theme which was actually made out of nowhere but boredom 👁.